RosettaCommons/documentation/rosetta_basics/scoring/Overview-of-Seattle-Group-energy-function-optimization-project.md

 These flags include (more details of specific improvements can be seen by following the links below):
 * [[beta_july15|Updates-beta-july15]] - optimization of solvation and LJ parameters, introduction of anisotropic polar solvation (LK-ball)
 * [[beta_nov15|Updates-beta-nov15]] - optimization of electrostatic parameters, updated torsion parameters, updated bonded parameters, enabling LJ attraction for hydrogens
+* [[beta_nov16|Updates-beta-nov16]] - enabling all intra-residue etable and electrostatics, adding an implicit bridging water potential

 ### Using the updated energy function